mmistakes/made-mistakes-jekyll/_posts/2013-02-26-cliquesaurus-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @cliqueasaurus"
+title: "Pink hoodie hearted hand"
 description: "PaperFaces portrait of @cliqueasaurus drawn with Paper by 53 on an iPad."
 image: paperfaces-cliqueasaurus-twitter-lg
 thumb: paperfaces-cliqueasaurus-twitter-150.jpg